jpanakkal22/google_books_search/README.md

 Clone the repository to your code editor.
 Run npm install to get the required dependencies, and then npm start to begin the applicaiton.

 ## Usage
-Search and save books that you enjoy!
+Search for books on Google Books and save the ones that you like!

 ## License
 N/A